Minnesota legislators press toward budget deals with one day left to avoid partial government shutdown

-Minnesota legislators made their last stand Tuesday on a budget bill that has been at the center of a cultural clash over policing, as the threat of a partial government shutdown shadowed their work.
+But the vote came after Walz had announced he would end his powers, which had emerged as a key sticking point in budget negotiations.

+"The COVID-19 peacetime emergency allowed us to respond quickly and effectively to the pandemic this past year," Walz said.
+The governor said that he had reached agreement with federal agencies to ensure more than $45 million in food aid keeps flowing to the state.
+That agreement means "that we can close this chapter of our history and celebrate the brighter days ahead."

-The Legislature has one day left to finish the state budget for the next two years.
-If lawmakers don't wrap up spending plans by Wednesday night, some government operations will come to a halt July 1.
+The Legislature has until midnight to finish the state budget for the next two years.
+If lawmakers don't wrap up spending plans by then, some government operations will come to a halt Thursday.

-They have already passed bills to fund many areas of state government, including health and human services programs and state parks, warding off shutdown fears for those areas.
+Bills have been passed to fund many pockets of state government, including health and human services programs and state parks, warding off shutdown fears for those areas.

-But several bills remained undone Tuesday evening as legislators continued to debate long lists of proposed amendments to the disputed public safety and judiciary bill, which funds law enforcement, courts and prisons.
+But more work still remained after the House and Senate passed the public safety and judiciary bill, funding law enforcement, courts and prisons.

-Democrats contended that the agreement legislative leaders reached over the weekend fails to meet the demands of the moment, saying the world is watching what Minnesota does on police accountability.
+Democrats contended that the agreement reached over the weekend by leaders fell short.

-"This bill misses a historic — and I don't use this term lightly — a historic opportunity to advance public safety in a way that is broader than some would define," said Sen. Ron Latz, DFL-St. Louis Park.
+"I am very disappointed — I am very saddened — by the fact that we have failed Minnesotans, that we have not met this moment," said Rep. Cedrick Frazier, DFL-New Hope.
+"The world has been watching us for almost two years and I think they were hoping for us to shine a light through this darkness."

-Republicans stressed that they value the work done by law enforcement, rejecting proposed DFL amendments they said would undermine officers' ability to keep people safe and send the wrong message about police.
-GOP senators rejected Democratic pushes for limits on traffic stops and a prohibition on officers affiliating with white supremacist groups.
+Republicans, stressing that they value the work done by law enforcement, rejected proposed DFL amendments they said would undermine officers' ability to keep people safe and send the wrong message about police.
+GOP senators blocked Democratic pushes for limits on traffic stops and a prohibition on officers affiliating with white supremacist groups.

 In the House, members agreed to tweak their bill to allow for "sign and release" warrants, which would no longer require police to arrest a person who missed a court date for certain low-level offenses.
 The House also approved an amendment penalizing people for sharing personal information about a law enforcement officer, such as their home address.